3D Dot Game Heroes

-is an action role-playing video game developed by Silicon Studio for the PlayStation 3.
+is an action role-playing video game developed by Silicon Studio and published by FromSoftware for the PlayStation 3.
 The game is presented using voxel-based graphics in a 3D environment to emulate the 2D graphics of earlier video games.
-The game was published in Japan by FromSoftware in November 2009, and in North America and Europe by Atlus USA and SouthPeak Games in May 2010, respectively.
+The game was released in Japan in November 2009, and respectively in North America and Europe by Atlus USA and SouthPeak Games in May 2010.

 Upon release, 3D Dot Game Heroes garnered positive reviews from critics, praising the nostalgic gameplay and graphics.

 Gameplay

 The gameplay resembles that of action role-playing games on third generation video game consoles from the 1980s, particularly that of The Legend of Zelda and Final Fantasy Adventure, and also aesthetically similar to Dragon Quest.
 Players move characters from screen to screen exploring dungeons, battling enemies, collecting items and solving puzzles.
 When the player's health bar is full, the player's sword will grow to tremendous sizes whenever swung.
 Swords in-game can be customized and leveled up to increase its length, width, as well as magical power, other special items that can also be used include boomerangs, lanterns, candles, and bows.

 Players can create their own character model using the game's 3D sprite editor.
-Players are able to collect monsters to be featured in an encyclopedia which is done through beating the monster on its head with a book until its profile shows up in the encyclopedia's pages.
-Loading screens in-game feature recreated box arts of classic video games using the game's 3D sprites.
+Players can collect monsters to be featured in an encyclopedia which is done through beating the monster on its head with a book until its profile shows up in the encyclopedia's pages.
+Loading screens in-game feature recreated box art of classic video games using the game's 3D sprites.

 Synopsis

 The game follows a hero on a quest to rid the Dotnia Kingdom of a dark plague caused by the forces of evil in order to restore peace to the land.
 Legend tells of an evil king known as the Dark King Onyx who brought tragedy and darkness to the kingdom by stealing six magical orbs.
-However a hero rose up against the Dark King and with his legendary sword as well as the power of the orbs, he sealed Onyx away within another orb.
+However, a hero rose up against the Dark King and with his legendary sword as well as the power of the orbs, he sealed Onyx away within another orb.
 However, the forces of evil rose again as the Dark Bishop Fuelle stole the orb and threw the Kingdom of Dotnia into a state of chaos once more.
 The game's main protagonist is the grandchild of the brave hero who sealed away the Dark King and thus is entrusted with the responsibility to save the land.

 The kingdom was once a 2D pixelated world but as the King of the Land felt that sprites were outdated he thus decreed for the kingdom to make the switch to 3D.
 This caused the entire world to become 3D while still retaining its original pixelated look.